angeloocana/angeloocana/roadmap.md

 - Old pages.

 ## Done
+- Use post-list style from home in tags page.
 - Remove redirect to htps.
 - Index blog tags.
 - Fix css on page loading.